The Children Yearn for the Mines

 Further Work

 At the moment the landscape is pretty boring … flat … because it is.
-The continent is hilly as anything.
+The continent of Britain is hilly as anything.

-So I suspect what it needs is some kind of elevation map, letting the landscape “fall up” from the coast to the mountains, and down from the coast to the depths.
+So I suspect what it needs is a (256 * SCALE × 256 * SCALE) elevation map, letting the landscape “fall up” from the coast to the mountains, and down from the coast to the depths.

 Shrines and Dungeons